-They will make their own decisions, whom they will marry, how they will invest their time, energy, and wealth.
-They will also make decisions on how they receive gifts of inheritance or access to trusts.
+They will make their own decisions—whom they will marry, how they will invest their time, energy, and wealth.
+They will also make decisions about how they receive gifts of inheritance or access to trusts.

 I do recall my Great-Grandfather Phinney, father to my grandmother.
 He lived in Tacoma, and we would visit occasionally.
-I was not of an age to hear and understand their values and beliefs or to even comprehend the adult discussion.
+I was not of an age to hear and understand his values and beliefs or to even comprehend the adult discussion.
 However, I do remember warmth, trust, and character at an early age.

-When Helen and I were newly married, we were often invited over to spend time with my Grandmother Alfie and Grandfather Roy, who at that time in were in their 80’s.
+When Helen and I were newly married, we were often invited over to spend time with my Grandmother Alfie and Grandfather Roy, who at that time were in their 80s.
 The four of us would play bridge together, enjoying the lighthearted quality time that can only be had with a face-to-face experience.
 Our memories of those times were warm, punctuated with laughter, smiles, and the occasional soft-spoken words of wisdom.
 As a young couple, we eagerly listened to them, even while our minds were focusing on building our lives together.

-While individuals are indirectly impacted by their grandparents’ lives, decisions, and time-spent, we, in turn, have that same ability to impact our family line.
+While individuals are indirectly impacted by their grandparents’ lives, decisions, and time spent, we, in turn, have that same ability to impact our family line.
 There is an old adage that says:

-“Values are caught, more than taught.”
+“Values are caught more than taught.”

 We need to share the stories of the hard times—how we endured, how we persevered, how we got through it.
 We need to share the stories of our grandparents’ values, their commitments, their roots.
-When we share these stories to generation 2, or generation 3 down the family tree from us, we are imparting wisdom to them.
+When we share these stories to generation 2 or generation 3 down the family tree from us, we are imparting wisdom to them.
 In a sense, we are able to give them survival tools that we inherited from the generations before us.
 We are simply passing the torch and adding our own lessons.
 If we are fortunate, and if they have ears to hear, we are also able to give them tools for success, be those imparted values, life skills, or physical resources.